-Most writing about the history of television music also stems from research on Television music writer Elizabeth Withey discusses the American television. formation of 'Action TV Music' in America, detailing how the style evolved from the traditional 19th Century Romantic style deployed in film music to combining the tempo and idioms of jazz to create a style of theme music which became the defining feature of Action TV series for years to come (and the 'action jazz' genre).
+Most writing about the history of television music also stems from research on American television.
+Television music writer Elizabeth Withey discusses the formation of 'Action TV Music' in America, detailing how the style evolved from the traditional 19th Century Romantic style deployed in film music to combining the tempo and idioms of jazz to create a style of theme music which became the defining feature of Action TV series for years to come (and the 'action jazz' genre).
 She goes on to explain how America's growing interest with productions from the UK such as John Barry's jazz-influenced score for James Bond prompted the import of British television action shows such as The Avengers, The Saint and Danger Man, and the commission of new theme music for the latter had to do 'with the increasing desire of film studios and TV networks to mine the vast amounts of revenue available from the recording industry'.
-Ronald Rodman also supports this, adding that television composers that moved from films in the 1950s not only mimicked film scoring
+Ronald Rodman also supports this, adding that television composers that moved from films in the 1950s not only mimicked film scoring practices but also operated within the similar 'studio-based soundtrack post-production process' (examples of such composers being Mancini and Herrmann).

-&lt;sup>126 Kevin Donnelly, 'Tuning In: American Narrative Television Music by Ron Rodman', American Music, 29.1 (Spring 2011), 118-123 (p.
+126 Kevin Donnelly, 'Tuning In: American Narrative Television Music by Ron Rodman', American Music, 29.1 (Spring 2011), 118-123 (p.
 121).